Tianwei3989/apolo/README.md

 </details>

-Please also download [ArtEmis](https://www.artemisdataset.org/#dataset) annotations for getting the emotions and utterances.
+Please also download [ArtEmis](https://www.artemisdataset.org/#dataset) annotations to get the emotions and utterances.

-We are sorry that due to the copyright requirements, we can not share images from WikiArt.
+We are sorry that, due to copyright requirements, we can not share images from WikiArt.
 We prepare the artwork features extracted from CLIP RN50 for the training process (The ``arts_features_clip.lmdb.zip``).
-For visualization, please download the artworks images from the internet.
+For visualization, please download the artwork images from the internet.

 ### Installation

-Please run following code for installing the environment.
+Please run the following code for installing the environment.
 ```commandline
 conda create -n apolo python=3.6
 conda activate apolo